qmg-twalcott/GildedPolicy-TW/ReadMe.md

 	- "Silver" actually increases in Percentage the older it gets(done)
 	- The Percentage of a policy is never more than 50(done)
 	- "Gold", being a legendary policy, never has to be sold or decreases in Percentage (done)
-	- "Bronze", like silver, increases in Percentage as its ExpiryIn value approaches;
+	- "Bronze", like silver, increases in Percentage as its ExpiryIn value approaches (done);
-	Percentage increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but Percentage drops to 0 after the expiry date
+	Percentage increases by 2 when there are 10 days or less  (done) and by 3 when there are 5 days or less (done) but Percentage drops to 0 after the expiry date (done)

 We have recently signed a supplier of amazon policies.
 This requires an update to our system: